badpower45/khaled-elshamytest1/replit.md

 5. Thumbnails will be automatically fetched from Vimeo if not provided

 ## Environment Variables
-The project uses Supabase with the following environment variables (optional, has fallbacks):
+The project uses Supabase with the following environment variables stored securely in Replit Secrets:
-- `VITE_SUPABASE_URL` - Supabase project URL
+- `VITE_SUPABASE_URL` - Supabase project URL (https://kbjdmogbswqsjzxldbka.supabase.co)
 - `VITE_SUPABASE_ANON_KEY` - Supabase anonymous key

+These credentials are now stored in Replit Secrets for security and will be used automatically by the application.

 ## Development
 - Server runs on port 5000